microsoft/FluidFramework/packages/framework/fluid-framework/README.md

 # fluid-framework

-The `fluid-framework` package bundles a collection of Fluid Framework client packages for easy use when paired with a corresponding service client package, such as the `@fluidframework/azure-client` package.
+The `fluid-framework` package bundles a collection of Fluid Framework client packages for easy use when paired with a corresponding service client package (ex. `@fluidframework/azure-client` & `@fluidframework/tinylicious-client`).

 ## Contents